rsuwaileh/TLLMR4CM/README.md

 ### Publications
 ```
+@article{suwaileh2022tlLMR4disaster,
+    title={When a Disaster Happens, We Are Ready: Location Mention Recognition from Crisis Tweets},
+    author={Suwaileh, Reem and Elsayed, Tamer and Imran, Muhammad and Sajjad, Hassan},
+    journal={International Journal of Disaster Risk Reduction},
+    year={2022}
+}

 @inproceedings{suwaileh2020tlLMR4disaster,
   title={Are We Ready for this Disaster?
 Towards Location Mention Recognition from Crisis Tweets},
   author={Suwaileh, Reem and Imran, Muhammad and Elsayed, Tamer and Sajjad, Hassan},